-The Landing hosts live music on Friday evenings and a Farmer’s Market on Saturday mornings during the summer months.
-A foot bridge over the highway allows visitors to access the futuristic Golden Gate Ferry terminal, a departure point for travelers going from Marin to the San Francisco Ferry Building.
-The ride offers spectacular views of Mt.
-Tamalpais, Angel Island and the Golden Gate Bridge.
+From the shopping center, you’re just steps away from the Golden Gate Ferry terminal, a departure point for travelers going from Marin to the San Francisco Ferry Building.
+The boat ride offers spectacular views of Mount Tamalpais, Angel Island, and the Golden Gate Bridge.